Thomas-personal-project/TsTerminal/README.md

  - TOML

 ## USAGE
 Simply run the main.py file, and the terminal will start!
+Please note that it must be run in the directory containing the config.toml file for it to work, otherwise it cannot work.
+If you have the ability to fix this issue, please feel free to contact me and i'll accept any push requests or minor changes!
+(I'm incredibly new to programming)

 ## Modules and module loading
 The terminal is extensible, so you can add commands via either the Commands folder or the 'load' command